punnlert/punnlert.github.io/src/routes/(blog-article)/baobal/+page.md

 ### Point of View

-We developed a Point of View statement for our target user.
+To better get the context of how our target user feels, we developed what's called a "Point of View" of workaholics.

 <p>
 Young workaholics juggling between internships and studies